PKUHPC/scow-sync/README.md

   `-k SSHKEY_PATH, --sshkey_path PATH`  path of private key

-  `-c, --check` check whether the private key is right
+  `-c, --check` check whether the private key is right and return true or false

+attention: If you want to use the `-c, --checK` parameter, please make sure that the key verification on the remote machine has a higher priority than password authentication.

 ### query